Why I Wrote This Book [A Different Road to College: A Guide for Transitioning Non-traditional Students] – Alise Lamoreaux

 This book was also written because there is a need for it.
 Many students do not learn how to study effectively and efficiently or how to manage their time.
 Others aren’t certain what to choose for their major or their career.
 And some are lost trying to navigate through the maze and culture of college, often balancing their school workload while working and taking care of family responsibilities.
 Students are sometimes unsuccessful when they begin college—not for lack of motivation or hard work, but because they did not acquire the skills or information necessary to allow them to succeed.

-According to the National Center for Education Statistics, “the 2012 graduation rate for first-time, full-time undergraduate students who began their pursuit of a bachelor’s degree at a 4-year degree-granting institution in fall 2006 was 59 percent.
-That is, 59 percent of first-time, full-time students who began seeking a bachelor’s degree at a 4-year institution in fall 2006 completed the degree at that institution within 6 years.”
+According to the National Center for Education Statistics, “the overall 6-year graduation rate for first-time, full-time undergraduate students who began seeking a bachelor’s degree at 4-year degree-granting institutions in fall 2012 was 62 percent.
+That is, by 2018, 62 percent of first-time, full-time students who had began seeking a bachelor’s degree at 4-year institution in fall 2012 completed the degree at that institution within 6 years.”

 There are multiple reasons for these statistics, but there is clearly great opportunity for improvement, and I believe learning and utilizing better study skills and time management skills will yield higher graduation and retention rates for students.
 Research has proven students who complete a study skills course remain in higher education longer with higher grade point averages and more success than students who did not complete the course.